SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    :titlesonly:
    :hidden:

 **Jobs** is a workflow management tool that enables you to create complex SQL workflows.
 You can use **Jobs** to create and automate sequences of SQL scripts, enabling them to trigger one another and deliver insights or prepare your data for advanced tasks like data modeling and training.
+You may execute your jobs manually or schedule them for automatic execution.

 .. list-table:: SQL Workflow Elements
    :widths: auto